-Marla Sarmiento (she/her/hers) is the lab manager in the MD Lab and recently graduated early from Texas A&M University in August 2021 with a Bachelor of Science in Psychology.
+Marla Sarmiento (she/her/hers) is the lab manager in the MD Lab and a recent graduate from Texas A&M University.
 She is working towards gaining research experience and will be assisting Dr. Midgette closely in recruitment of participants and building connections within the BCS community.
-She is also working towards graduate school for a PhD in Clinical or Developmental Psychology focusing on the mental health of children and adolescents in minority and low-income communities.
+She is currently in the process of applying to graduate school programs for a PhD in Developmental Psychology focusing on child maltreatment and its effects on development.
 When she is not working, she enjoys embroidery, reading, playing with her two dogs (a poodle named Bacon and an Irish-Norfolk terrier named Charlie), cooking, and learning how to bake.

 Ssu Yuh Yeh is a first-year Master’s Student in Health Education at Texas A&M University.
 As part of the lab, she is in charge of interview transcriptions and inductive analysis for interview data.
 As an international student, she is able to bring her multicultural perspective to the lab.
 She focuses on mental benefits of physical activity for people who have traumas due to severe incidents in their lives.
 On her free time, she enjoys hanging out with friends, watching movies, and exercising.